 The problem with trying to take responsibility for someone else's choices is, you perceive you had some control to stop it.
 If you had control to stop it, yet did nothing, you must be all the things you're telling yourself, "an idiot, naive, stupid, etc." Putting responsibility where it belongs is the first step in overcoming the immense pain of infidelity.
 Often betrayed spouses don't even realize they are belittling themselves.

 In cases of infidelity, the amount of emotional pain is the betrayed's proof of how awful they must be perceived by their spouse.
-If the person whom you thought loved you, could willingly and deliberately cause you this much pain, they must then find everything about you intolerable.
-The betrayal causes you to second guess everything you thought you knew about yourself.
+If the person whom you thought loved you, could willingly and deliberately cause you this much pain, they must then find everything about you intolerable…but the truth is, your spouse was not even thinking about causing you pain to prove their distain for you.
+They were thinking about only themselves.
+The betrayal causes you to second guess everything you thought you knew about yourself, your relationship and your spouse.
 Could my spouse be right?
 Am I that awful that they felt they had no other options?
 Character logical self-blame is associated with higher levels of depression and self-esteem loss.
 Intense self-blame reduces the ability to cope, adapt to the trauma, and increases the risk of suicidal behavior.
 When the powerlessness becomes unbearable, to gain a sense of control over the helplessness, the betrayed spouse moves into behavioral self-blame.

 - "I'm not an idiot for trusting my spouse.
 I have no control over whether they choose to be truthful.
 All I can do is trust myself to listen to my intuition.
 If my spouse chooses to lie, that is a reflection of them, not of me."